 No wonder the poor kid kept (and keeps) going batshit crazy at the sight of those things.

 But regardless of his perhaps very valid fear, we need to get this situation figured out.
 It’s not like a fear of the ocean or of flying; one can steer clear of both of those without risking ostracism at the hands of his fellow preschoolers.
-Meanwhile I’d prefer JR to fully embrace the ins-and-outs of personal grooming so he can avoid becoming That Kid one day.
+Meanwhile I’d prefer JR to fully embrace the ins-and-outs of personal grooming and I can’t wait to see him place some interest in the Top Mens Double Edge Razor for Classic Shaving so he can avoid becoming That Kid one day.
+I don’t know I always admired the kids my age that started to shave before me.

 So what we do?
 Tie him down?
 Promise him a puppy for each trimmed nail?
 Leave him be until his own nails gross him out?
 Encourage a nail biting habit?
 Lay it on me, fellow parents.
 I know I’m not the only one who’s ever faced this challenge—and I’m pretty sure you’d all support me in my efforts to keep my child from quivering in fear whenever I reach for the medicine cabinet.